-Islam is very specific when it comes to which type of animals must be sacrificed:
+1. Islam is very specific when it comes to which type of animals must be sacrificed:

-Sheep; at least one year old, unless it is fat in which case six months is acceptable
+Sheep at least one years old, unless it is fat in which case six months is acceptable

-Camels; at least five years old (this can be shared amongst seven people)
+Camel at least five years old (this can be shared amongst seven people)

-Cows; at least two years old (this can be shared amongst seven people)
+Cow at least two years old (this can be shared amongst seven people)

-Goats; at least one year old
+Goat at least one years old

-All of them must be healthy and free from physical defects.

-None of these animals are endanger of extinction, in any part of the world.
+- All of them must be healthy and free from physical defects. - None of these animals are in danger of extinction, in any part of the world.
 Millions of cows and sheep have been sacrificed over the years and no one has reported a shortage.
-In New Zealand, there are about 4.6 million people.
+In New Zealand, there are about 4.8 million people.
 There are thirty million sheep in the same country.
-In 2016, it was reported that there were nearly ten million sheep in Wales alone, in a country where there are only three million people living.

-On the other hand, lions are endangered species yet westerners hunt and poach them for fun.
+In 2019, it was

+- reported that there were approximately ten million sheep in Wales alone, in a country where there are only about three million people living. - On the other hand, lions are endangered species yet westerners hunt and poach them for fun.
 In 2015, it was estimated that there are only 30,000 lions living in the wild in Africa.
 This is compared to 200,000 a century ago.
 Rich westerners come to East Africa with the sole intention of entertainment via killing endangered species.
-In July 2015, the American Walter Palmer came to Zimbabwe and killed Cecil the Lion, causing international outrage.

-Islam allows hunting.
-But not for entertainment purposes.
-Hunters are also reminded that ecological balance must be maintained.

-Prophet Muhammad (peace and blessings of Allah be upon him) was sent as a mercy for all worlds.
+In July 2015, the American Walter Palmer came to Zimbabwe and killed 'Cecil the Lion', causing international outrage. - Islam allows hunting, but not for entertainment purposes.
+Hunters are also reminded that ecological balance must be maintained. - 2.
+The Prophet Muhammad was sent as a mercy for all worlds.
 He taught compassion and decency even towards animals when no one had even heard of human rights, let alone animal rights.
-He was the pioneer of animal rights centuries before the term was even coined in the west.
+He was the pioneer of animal rights centuries before the term was even coined in the west: - The Prophet Muhammad told the story of an immodest woman who was forgiven simply because she passed by a dog panting near a well.
+Seeing how thirsty the dog was, she took off her shoe, tied it to her scarf and drew up some water.
+Her sins were forgiven as a result of this act.1 - Anas ibn Malik reports that whenever they would dismount at a station for a rest, they would remove all baggage and seating from the camel before performing şalāh, eating and drinking.2 - 'Abd-Allāh ibn 'Umar passed by a group of youth from Quraysh who were shooting arrows at a suspended bird.
+The youth dispersed as they saw this Companion.
+Ibn 'Umar remarked, 'Whoever does this, namely use birds for sport, Allah and His Messenger have cursed them.' - 3.
+The Prophet Muhammad swas very specific when it came to how the slaughter takes place.
+All rulings are geared towards compassion and

+1 Sunan Ibn Maja, cited in Muhammad: Mercy and peace personified, by Mawlana Mohammed Shakir Noorie, Maktab-e-Taibah, Mumbai, India, 2017.

-Prophet Muhammad (peace and blessings of Allah be upon him) told the story of a man who stopped at a well and also provided water for a thirsty dog nearby.
-His sins for forgiven as a result (Human Rights in the light of the Qur'an and Sunnah, M.I.H Pirzada, Al-Karam Publications, p.
-151).
+2 Human Rights in the light of the Qur'an and Sunnah, M.I.H Pirzada, Al-Karam Publications, p.
+150.